 “In 2014, exactly on my 30th birthday I finally received my diploma, which was the result of hard work, faith and hope.
 Unfortunately my parents could not be present at my graduation ceremony, my fiancé – who is today my husband already for five years– represented the family.
 With his help my parents could be present virtually and I will never forget their faces.
 All my struggles paid off at that moment.
 With persistence, but first of all

 with the help of God, who saved me from all the troubles, I could show up something.
 This was a real milestone in my life.”

 New York City Police Department

 After finishing her studies, Sarolta became a trainee in the Detective Bureau of the New York City Police Department (NYPD), where she was helping in investigations against different mafia organizations.
-When the one-year-long trainee program was over she applied for a special investigator position within the NYPD in the New York City Department of Investigation, which she got.
+When the one-year-long trainee program was over she applied for a special investigator position within the Inspectors General for the New York City Police Department, which she got.

 Her duty here is basically to investigate and refer for prosecution cases of fraud, corruption, misconduct and unethical conduct by police officers and by other New York City employees.
 In 2018 as a result of a two-year-long investigation Sarolta was even awarded together with her colleagues for their successful work.

 “I’m happy, and have no reason for complaining.
 Great responsibility and stress is part of my job, but despite of this I like it.
 I am satisfied with my life.
 I have a loving husband, a family, and a home.
 I often smile when I think about how great confidence God had in me, and how much courage he saw in me.” – she says.

 Title image: Hard work pays off.
 Sarolta gets awarded by the New York City Police Department for a successful two-year-long investigation.
 (Photo: Sarolta Toscana)